airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 To securely use the API keys in your project, you should store it as an [**environment variable**](https://en.wikipedia.org/wiki/Environment_variable){target="_blank"}.

-Run the following command in the **same terminal where you will run the FastAgency application**.
-The application requires this environment variable to be set:
+Run the following command in the [**same terminal**](#running-the-application) where you will run the FastAgency application.
+This environment variable must be set for the application to function correctly; **skipping this step will cause the example application to crash**.

 === "Linux/macOS"
     ```bash